iamkdraj/iamkdraj.github.io/content/2nd Grade Previous Year Papers/2nd Grade TSS-24 Test.md

+---
+title: 1.
+Fill in the blank with the most appropriate degree of adjective from the options given below -
+tags:
+  - 2nd-grade
+  - movement-study
+  - period-study
+  - previous-papers
+  - questions
+---

 ### 1. Fill in the blank with the most appropriate degree of adjective from the options given below -
 She can knit................than she can sew.
 (1) best